TheUntraceable/HowToFixPythonErrors/README.md

         3. If the above is not possible, try adding the key manually

         4. If adding the key is not a choice, avoid the error by using  [`dict.get`](https://docs.python.org/3/library/stdtypes.html#dict.get) which would return None if not found

     - Examples can be found in [`./Examples`](https://github.com/TheUntraceable/HowToFixPythonErrors/tree/main/Examples)

+6. **ZeroDivisionError**
+    - The error is kind of self-explanatory.
+You tried to divide something by 0 which is impossible.

+    - This usually happens when you divide something with a user input and the user inputs 0.

+    - To fix this, use an if statement to check if the number is 0 and dont divide if it is.

+    - Examples can be found in [`./Examples`](https://github.com/TheUntraceable/HowToFixPythonErrors/tree/main/Examples)